-SELECTING THE PLANT PALETTE The primary focus of creating resilient landscapes in New Jersey communities is to restore ecosystem processes that can handle water inputs from terrestrial and aquatic sources.
-Open habitats in flood prone areas will be subjected to a wide range of environmental conditions and must be designed to withstand long periods of dry conditions as well as periodic inundation.
-Therefore, maximizing species diversity to the extent possible is highly recommended.
+SELECTING THE PLANT PALETTE

+The primary focus of creating resilient landscapes in New Jersey communities is to restore ecosystem processes that can handle water inputs from terrestrial and aquatic sources.
+Open habitats in flood prone areas will be subjected to a wide range of environmental conditions and must be designed to withstand long periods of dry species diversity to the extent possible is highly recommended.
 There are several factors to consider when selecting a plant palette.
 To speed up ecological succession, reduce erosion, and keep invasive plant species at bay, a restoration plant list should include species with rapid growth rates and/or species that spread vegetatively via underground roots and rhizomes.
 Species that can tolerate variable hydrology (i.e. facultative wetland species), salinity, and low-nutrient soils (i.e. nitrogen-fixing species) are important.
 Fruit-bearing plant species should also be included to attract seed-dispersing animals.

-Figure 7.2 Impacts of Climate Change on the Geographic Distribution of Plants Predicted changes in the distribution of white pine (Pinus strobus, top) and white oak (Quercus alba, bottom) between now and 2100, based upon the Hadley Centre Coupled Model, Scenario A1F1 (data adapted from The ForeCASTS Project, USDA Forest Service Eastern Forest Environmental Threat Assessment Center).
-Maps indicate projected changes in climate conditions by 2050, where areas in red indicate lost habitat that would no longer support the species and areas in green indicate new habitats that would support the species.
-Yellow areas indicate no projected change over time.
+Figure 7.2 Impacts of Climate Change on the Geographic Distribution of Plants Predicted changes in the distribution of Plants Predicted changes in the distribution of white pine (Pinus strobus, top) and white oak (Quercus alba, bottom) between now and 2100, based upon the Hadley Centre Coupled Model, Scenario A1F1 (data adapted from The ForeCASTS Project, USDA Forest Service Eastern Forest Environmental Threat Assessment Center).
+Maps indicate projected changes in climate conditions by 2050, where areas in red indicate lost habitat that would no longer support the species and areas in green indicate new habitats that would support the species and areas in green indicate new projected change over time.

-Rapi

-Ch

-Vege

-Fruit

-Tole Con

-Tole

-Toler

-Toler

 Table 7.1 Plant Characteristics that Facilitate Restoration Success in Flood-Prone Areas

-aracteristic Explanation and Justification

-d Growth Rate Fast-growing plants have a competitive edge against invasive species.
+Characteristic Explanation and Justification Rapid Growth Rate Fast-growing plants have a competitive edge against invasive species.
 They also create shade and improve soil quality, resulting in a nursery effect that promote seedling establishment.

-etation Growth Plants that spread via underground roots and rhizomes can outcompete invasive plants.
+Vegetation Growth Plants that spread via underground roots and rhizomes can outcompete invasive plants.
 Their roots hold soil in place and prevent erosion, increasing soil quality.

-or Nut-bearing Large fruits and nuts attract wildlife species that can act as seed- dispersers and habitat engineers.
+Fruit or Nut-bearing Large fruits and nuts attract wildlife species that can act as seed-dispersers and habitat engineers.
 Fecal deposits from wildlife add nutrients to the soil, further promoting plant production.

-rance of a Range of Hydrologic ditions Restored habitats in flood prone areas must contend with altered hydrology due to legacy changes in elevation and grading from previous development.
+Tolerance of a Range of Hydrologic Conditions Restored habitats in flood prone areas must contend with altered hydrology due to legacy changes in elevation and grading from previous development.
 Plants may be subject to extremely dry conditions, as well as periodic inundation, during the year.

-rance of Low-nutrient Soils Previously developed landscapes typically have poor soils due to compaction and the introduction of fill.
+Tolerance of Low-nutrient Soils Previously developed landscapes typically have poor soils due to compaction and the introduction of fill.
 Plants that can fix nitrogen and can thrive in poor soils will improve soil quality to benefit other colonizing species.

-rant of Salinity or Acidity Open areas adjacent to development often have elevated salinity or acidity due to runoff from yards or impervious cover.
+Tolerant of Salinity or Acidity Open areas adjacent to development often have elevated salinity or acidity due to runoff from yards or impervious cover.
 Freshwater, tidally influenced areas are subject to saltwater intrusion as sea levels rise.

-rant of Changing Climate Climate change scenarios predict changes in temperature and moisture regimes, as well as a shift in suitable range for many plant species (see Figure 7.2 ).
+Tolerant of Changing Climate Climate change scenarios predict changes in temperature and moisture regimes, as well as a shift in suitable range for many plant species (see Figure 7.2).

-WHY NATIVE PLANTS?